 Longform content has evolved from something you’d read in a magazine or Sunday newspaper to a type of content that merits its own section on a newspaper’s website.
 The web is a great platform for long, 1,500+ word stories combined with rich media like images, interactive maps or graphics, and videos.

 One of the first big success stories that falls into this new breed of longform content was the NYTimes “Snowfall” piece that tells the story of a 2012 avalance in Washington.
 Snowfall has earned over 430,000 links, and remains one of the most successful examples of longform and interactive storytelling done in the news world.

 Everyone wants to Snowfall now, every day, all desks – Jill Abramson, The New York Times

 Others have been able to replicate the success of longer, meatier content.
 Sports Illustrated has a dedication section on their site filled with longform content that is updated several times a month with new stories.

+Al Jazeera is using a similar strategy, feeding new longform pieces into a dedicated area of their site each week.
 Longform content is an opportunity to combine storytelling with interactivity on a massive scale.
 News organizations that are successful at this understand the value of telling a story in multiple ways.

 Well-done longform content appeals to people who prefer all methods of digesting information, through reading, visual aid and audio.
 Storytelling is a great marketing aid because a great story never gets old.
 Longform pieces tend to be evergreen and people love to read and share them years after they are initially published.